-Page 4-46. part graph 2.
-Based on further review, we agree with the recommendation of others to relocate the proposed plants about 400 feet east 'alternate power plants with of the initially proposed site in order to take advantage of the screening effect which would be provided by existing mature trees.
+Page 4-46, par graph 2.
+Based on further review, we agree with the recomment and too others to relocate the proposed plants about 400 feet east (alternate power plant and of the initially proposed site in order to take advantage of the screening effect which would be provided by existing mature trees.
 We have also decided to reduce the visual impact of the existing plant by putting redwood slats in all of the chain link fence around the plant as well as all existing and proposed well sites that would be visible from public roads in the area.
 (MP)